ecjiang016/TwinSolver/README.md

 # TwinSolver
 A two phase Rubik's Cube solving algorithm based on Herbert Kociemba's 2 phase algorithm.

-Still a work in progress
+Still a work in progress - Expect faster solve times and more solving options in the near future.

 ## Contents